-Maybe they don’t constantly compare themselves to others although my brain can barely take that on board.
-Constant comparing is a prominent eating disorder behaviour although it’s becoming more common in the “normal” world.
+Maybe they don’t constantly compare themselves to others, although my brain can barely take that on board.
+Constant comparison is a common eating disorder behaviour (it’s becoming more common in the “normal” world, too).

 She didn’t look healthy.
 She wasn’t thin in a way that made you feel good.
 She was thin in a way that made you think of campaigns that raise money for malnourished children overseas.

 She was wearing the heavily blinged-out pants favoured by the teen set.
-You can wear what you like but it seemed incongruous considering her age and attempts at invisibility.
+You can wear what you like, but it seemed incongruous considering her age and attempts at invisibility.
 They were enormous, engulfing her diminutive frame.
-I wonder if they used to fit or if they were bought in size far-too-large, another common eating disorder thing.
+I wonder if they used to fit or were bought in size far-too-large, another common eating disorder thing.

 The pants seemed empty as well as sparkly.
 They sagged from the belt into empty-looking legs, that seemed to balance on the thick-soled, skateboarder-style runners thank only to the strength of the denim.
 However, the hands that poked out from the oversized hoodie confirmed the existence of limbs.

 It was her face that made me think of anorexia as the explanation.
 It’s because I caught a glimpse of her profile when she turned towards the cashier.
-People with eating disorders have a look to the lower face and jaw: something in the musculature: it’s in the set to the face, the cast of the mouth.
+People with eating disorders have a look to the lower face and jaw: something in the musculature, in the set to the face, the cast of the mouth.
 I see it.
 I’ve wondered before if the non-afflicted do.
-Maybe it’s a case of, “like speaks to like”.
+Maybe it’s a case of, “like speaks to like.”

 I wonder what I looked like to other people when my eating disorder was at its worst?
 I wonder if I looked that unhappy and frail when I was out and about?

 Her eyes caught my attention before she looked back at the floor.
 They looked tired, with bags that made her overly-pale skin look bruised.
 Skip foods with iron long enough and you, too, can be whiter than white.
-The worst thing about the eyes was the familiarity of the expressions held within.
+The worst thing about the eyes was the familiarity of the expression within.
 The despair.
 The defeat.
-The look when you give up because the fight’s too hard, and you can’t do it anymore, and what difference does it make anyhow?
+The look you have when you give up because the fight’s too hard, and you can’t do it anymore, and what difference does it make anyhow?

 The clothes were familiar too.
 The baggy jeans, the oversized top, the chunky shoes.
 She could have raided my closet to get dressed.
 This is not fashion-forward dressing.
 This is how you dress when you’re hiding.
 Because you’re too gross for anything else.
-You wear what will best hide the body, both from others and ourselves.
+You wear what will best hide the body. .
 Even when you get thin.
 Because it’s not quite thin enough.
 Soon.
 One day.

 The camouflage is important for audiences foreign and domestic.
 If you can’t see my body, you won’t see it’s lacking.
 You won’t notice its, and therefore my, essential wrongness.
 If I can’t see my body, then perhaps I won’t notice how gross and fat and wrong I am either.
 Maybe then the inside voice will take some time off.

 Her body language reinforced the clothing’s vibe.
 Her head stayed down most of the time, tucked into her chest between hunched shoulders as she avoided eye contact with the cashier during the transaction.
-She kept her body mostly angled away from me and the cashier, cutting off access and exposure.
+She kept her body mostly angled away from the cashier and me, cutting off access and exposure.
 Her arms wrapped her torso and she only half-unwound when it was time to pay.
 She left quickly too, and quietly, with her head still down.
 Her walk to the door was almost a run and so damn familiar.
-Everything about her presence screamed, “don’t look at me”.
-Everything about her exit screamed “escape”.
+Everything about her presence screamed “don’t look at me”.
+Everything about her exit screamed “escape.”

 I used to walk quickly all the time.
 I used to think I liked walking that way, that warp speed was my speed.
-It helped when I lived in the city.
+It was easier to fool myself when I lived in the city.
 Everyone walks quickly.
 It was easy to pretend the racing wasn’t avoiding people.
 It wasn’t me trying to flee.

 And then there’s the jealousy.
 That used to be me.
 My eating disorder is rubbing her hands, thrilled to encounter such an extreme example of thin for comparison purposes.
-She knows her audience: I was curious and concerned but I also lusting after the emaciated accomplishment.
+She knows her audience: I was curious and concerned, but I also lusted after the emaciated accomplishment.
 Sometimes, recovery feels like failure.
-What good am I if I’m not emaciated or quite so damaged?
+What good am I if I’m not damaged?